I Regard All Who Learn as My Students

 Let’s talk about what exactly this field does.
 As you know, we are practicing a true Way that embraces compassion and that’s perfectly attuned to the universe’s qualities of zhen, shan, ren.
 And so, many of you know or have experienced that you don’t have any bad thoughts while attending our class; and those who have a history of smoking won’t even think of doing so.
 It feels very serene and pleasant in this space.
 And that is what the energy of practitioners of a true Way is like and how it feels in their presence.
 By the end of this class the vast majority of you will have really, truly developed higher energy, since I am giving you what’s needed for authentic practice, while you, on your part, are working on your character in light of our teachings.
 And as you continue to do so, and keep at the practice, your energy will grow only more powerful.

 We subscribe to the belief in saving all living things, and not just achieving our own liberation.
 And so the falun benefits you as it turns inward, and others as it turns outward.
 When it turns outward it disperses energy, to the benefit of others.
 So whoever is within the range of your energy field will benefit, and might find it noticeably pleasant.
 And you might have this effect on people wherever you are, be it out on the street, at the workplace, or at home.
 You might be unwittingly rebalancing the bodies of whoever is in your presence, since it has the power to correct anything not right.
 And that includes the ailments of the body, since the human body is meant to be free of such things; illness is not the normal state of the body.
 Similarly, your field could have the power to alter any improper thoughts that might be going through the mind of someone immoral who is in your presence.
 Or it might cause someone who was about to use foul language to change his or her mind suddenly and not do so.
 But this is only possible with the field of energy that comes from doing true spiritual practice.
-You should now be able to understand a religious saying that goes, “Bathed in divine light, conduct and thought become right.”
+You should now be able to understand an old Buddhist saying that goes, “Bathed in divine light, conduct and thought become right.”

 How to Introduce the Practice to Others